MonishLokhande/MDRS_monitoring_overlay/README.md

     - readVOC
 4. To collect sensor data connect back to the pi via micro usb and download the sensor lof txt files onto your machine

+This file is also called by serverHost.py if a value in the code is set to true.
+This will allow the pi that is running our server to also log air quality values and display them on the monitoring website.

 #### Port Forwarding
 TODO